 Other deficiencies – For purposes of this blog post, we’ll define other deficiencies as those less than material weaknesses or significant deficiencies.

-2. How to Discover Control Weaknesses
+1. Discover Control Weaknesses

 Capture control weaknesses as you perform the audit.
 You might identify control weaknesses in the following audit stages:

 You will discover deficiencies as you perform walkthroughs which are carried out in the early stages of the engagement.
 Correctly performed walkthroughs allow you to see process shortcomings and where duties are overly concentrated (what auditors refer to as a lack of segregation of duties).

 Notice the first letters of these words spell CRAB (I know it’s cheesy, but it helps me remember).

 Auditors often make statements such as, “Segregation of duties is not possible due to the limited number of employees.”

 I fear such statements are made only to protect the auditor (should fraud occur in the future).
 It is better that we be specific about the control weakness and what the potential impact might be.
 For example:

 The accounts payable clerk can add new vendors to the vendor file.
 Since checks are signed electronically as they are printed, there is a possibility that fictitious vendors could be added and funds stolen.
 Such amounts could be material.

 Such a statement tells the client what the problem is, where it is, and the potential damage.